§ 01 · Revenue topology The definitive win/loss and rep performance analysis for B2B revenue teams

 What RevTopo adds

 A certified revenue architect, four years of designing diagnostics, AI agents trained on the methodologies your org already runs.
 We build the foundation.
 Your team carries it forward.
-Engagement scale to date: sports software at $700M+ ARR · PE-backed Higher Ed SaaS · B2B e-commerce infrastructure.
+Diagnostics delivered for Hudl, Route, and Element451.

 Engagement options.

-One diagnostic, three depths.
-All engagements start at 15 won + 15 lost deals.
+One method, four altitudes: the deal, the rep, the org, and over time.
+Each tier includes everything below it.
+Engagements start from a minimum of 5 won + 5 lost deals.
 No upper bound.
 More deals sharpen the signal.
 Fixed scope, fixed price, fixed turnaround.

 $5K